Static website hosting in Azure Storage

-Disabling public access on a storage account doesn't affect static websites that are hosted in that storage account.
+Disabling public access on a storage account by using the public access setting of the storage account doesn't affect static websites that are hosted in that storage account.
 For more information, see Remediate anonymous public read access to blob data (Azure Resource Manager deployments).

 Mapping a custom domain to a static website URL

 You can make your static website available via a custom domain.

 It's easier to enable HTTP access for your custom domain, because Azure Storage natively supports it.
 To enable HTTPS, you'll have to use Azure CDN because Azure Storage doesn't yet natively support HTTPS with custom domains. see Map a custom domain to an Azure Blob Storage endpoint for step-by-step guidance.

 If the storage account is configured to require secure transfer over HTTPS, then users must use the HTTPS endpoint.

 Consider hosting your domain on Azure.
 For more information, see Host your domain in Azure DNS.